 Rocko's Modern Life: In the Season 2 episode: "Crusin", it was revealed that Grandpa Wolfe's full name was Hiram Willy Wolfe.
 When the ship was stuck in the Bermuda Triangle and when Rocko drowned in the ocean, Grandpa Wolfe finally found his conscience he at last rescued Rocko, after getting off the ship, they both decided whether to become friends or simply just go about their separate ways.

-Angelica Pickles, resident Spoiled Brat of Rugrats.
-While she's the primary antagonist most of the time, she has alot of nice moments—such as when she admits she'll miss Tommy when he almost moves away, or apologizing to Suzie via a hand-made card.
+Rugrats: Angelica Pickles is the primary antagonist most of the time, she has alot of nice moments—such as when she admits she'll miss Tommy when he almost moves away, or apologizing to Suzie via a hand-made card.
 In the sequel series All Grown Up!, she's downright Spoiled Sweet most of the time.

-Having said that, Homer himself qualifies, particularly in the earlier seasons.
-While he has become the Trope Codifier of Jerkass, the earlier season especially demonstrate that he really does love and care for his family, as he gets really upset when they're mad at him.
+Homer himself.
+While he has become the Trope Codifier of Jerkass, he really does love and care for his family, as he gets really upset when they're mad at him.
 He also goes to unbelievably insane lengths to help his friends out.